Ayodhya verdict: What happens if CJI led Bench can’t complete hearing by Nov 17

 The court further said that while the hearing will go on, the mediation panel can go ahead with negotiations and if a settlement is reached, the same could be filed in the Supreme Court.

-Further the court also told the parties to address the court on issues of how to mould the relief.
+Further, the court also told the parties to address the court on issues of how to mould the relief.
 The Allahabad High Court had divided the disputed land into three equal parts and allowed one part each to the deity Ram Lalla, Nimrohi Akhara and Sunni Waqf Board.